Killed in the Line of Duty…………

 Hilda remained living in the Hackney area and she died in 1986 in Hackney, aged 68.

-Sadly I have been unable to trace any living decedents of brave Patrick Joseph Campbell.
+Sadly we have been unable to trace any living decedents of brave Patrick Joseph Campbell.
 A brave young volunteer, married with two young children, someone who was hard working and trying to make his way in the world, who gave the ultimate sacrifice in the defence of his Country.
-I hope, over time, that some of his descendants might find this website and tribute to his bravery and I can add some more details to his story.
+We hope, over time, that some of his descendants might find this website and tribute to his bravery and we can add some more details to his story.

 My Family History website can be found here: